brianpeters2/ePortfolio/README.md

 # Brian Peters 3 Artifacts

+## Goal:
+The goal is to enhance the light shader in OpenGL, have it change colors manually for the first artifact, automatically change color and have a movement system in the second artifact, and third and last artifact is how to store obj file into mysql database

-## Arifacts 1 - Software and Design Engineering and
+### Arifacts 1 - Software and Design Engineering and
-## Artifact 2 - Algorthms and Data Structures are in the OpenGL
+### Artifact 2 - Algorthms and Data Structures are in the OpenGL

 cs330 is the sln file to run the program which includes the module 6 folder.

-## Artifact 3 - Database
+### Artifact 3 - Database

 For the OBJ DDL file is the database to store OBJ files and the parse file is in the OBJ code folder

 In the doc file, that will explain of what I have enhanced

-## Artifact 1 – Software Design and Engineering
+### Artifact 1 – Software Design and Engineering

 I created this in the lamp shader, so it goes into the vertex shader and out to the fragment shader.